datacommonsorg/data/scripts/us_cdc/non_infectious_diseases/README.md

 ### Notes
 There are some notes and caveats with this dataset.
 1. NORS dashboard data is updated **annually**.
 2. NORS dashboard data can differ between two years since past data can be fixed by the reporting states any time.
+3. This is a partial import the NORS Dashboard i.e. the statistical variables are aggregated on the Primary Mode, Etiology and Etiology Status columns.
+	> The other columns add more classification of the etiology outbreak which can be added to the script at a later time -- since it requires new schema
+4. This import also imports statistics only for a single etiology -- since it is unclear how to interpret the statistics with multiple Etiologies
+5. The columns `Info on Hospitalisations` and `Info on Deaths` are not used in this import.